SP-Schoolwork/Security-Static-Analysis/README.md

 # Security-Static-Analysis
-Use Veracode plug-in from Github to perform static analysis on vulnerabilities.
+Use Code Scanning  plug-in from Github to perform static analysis on vulnerabilities.